Call Us

 Education provision

-Alongside therapeutic treatment, young people at Priory Hospital Chelmsford have access to high-quality on-site education.
+Alongside therapeutic treatment, young people at Priory Hospital Chelmsford have access to high-quality on-site education, available during term time.
 Our dedicated teaching team understand the challenges that can come with learning during recovery and provide a nurturing, structured environment where each young person can continue their studies with confidence.

 Lessons are delivered in small, supportive groups and are tailored to individual abilities and needs, helping students maintain academic progress while also developing key life skills and self-belief.